Optimizing one-axis twists for variational Bayesian quantum metrology: Introduction

+However, the situation is further complicated when prior knowledge about the value of the parameter to be estimated must be accounted for \cite{Buzek_1999, Berry_2000, Macieszczak_2014, Kaubruegger_2021, Friis_2017, Wolk_2020, Jarzyna_2015, Gorecki_2020, Holevo_1980, Personick_1971, Martinez-Vargas_2017, Tsang_2020, Bonato2016, Rosenband2013, Leroux2017}.
+In addition, the extreme sensitivity of the required states to noise has so far prevented entanglement enhanced sensors from becoming a practical reality \cite{Huelga_1997, Escher_2011, DemkowiczDobrzaski_2012, Jarzyna_2013, Koodyski_2013, Tsang_2013, Yamamoto_2022}.
+A possible route to addressing these challenges is provided by the paradigm of hybrid quantum-classical variational techniques.
 In the context of quantum computing, variational quantum algorithms were introduced as an algorithmic framework that may be feasible even when the effects of noise cannot be suppressed to an arbitrarily low level \cite{Peruzzo_2014, Farhi_2014, Farhi_2014_2, Cerezo_2021}.
-More recently, variational approaches to quantum metrology have emerged as a potential application \cite{Kaubruegger_2019, Carrasco_2022, Koczor_2020, Yang_2020, Yang_2021, Kaubruegger_2021, Meyer_2021, Ma_2021, Altherr_2021, Marciniak_2022, Beckey_2022, Zheng_2022, Ho_2022, Liu22}.
+More recently, variational approaches to quantum metrology have emerged as a potential application \cite{Kaubruegger_2019, Zhuang_2019, Koczor_2020, Pezze_2020, Schulte_2020, Yang_2020, Yang_2021, Kaubruegger_2021, Meyer_2021, Ma_2021, Altherr_2021, Xia_2021, Carrasco_2022, Marciniak_2022, Beckey_2022, Zheng_2022, Ho_2022, Liu22}.
 However, the most efficient use of available entangling resources is not known in most scenarios.
 Further, the robustness of these techniques to noise is not well understood.
 This second difficulty is partially due to the breakdown of standard symmetric subspace simulation techniques in the presence of spatially correlated noise.
 In this paper, we partially address both of these broad challenges.

 First, in order to optimize the Bayesian mean squared error, we propose a new family of parameterized circuits, called arbitrary-axis twist ansatzes, where the entangling capacity of one-axis twists is effectively optimized with the help of global rotations about arbitrary axes.
 We find that performance comparable to that of previous approaches can be found with a reduced number of one-axis twists, especially in the few twist regime.
 Second, we study whether these schemes remain effective in the presence of complex noise.
 To this end, we utilize a tensor network simulation technique which takes the permutation invariance of the noiseless evolution as a starting point to exactly simulate the protocol in the presence of correlated dephasing noise during the free evolution.
 We also study the effect of circuit level noise associated with the one-axis twists.